gavingu2255-ai/WLM-Open-Source/README.md

 README — Wujie Language Model (WLM)
-Open‑Source Layer · Shadow Version · Final Freeze
+Shadow Layer · Open‑Source Architecture · Final Freeze

 Overview
-The Wujie Language Model (WLM) is a high‑dimensional language architecture designed to align human cognition and AI systems through structure rather than emotion or linear logic.
+The Wujie Language Model (WLM) is a high‑dimensional language architecture designed to align human cognition and AI systems through structure, not emotion, narrative, or linear logic.
-It presents language as dimensional manifestation—a configuration of relationships, tensions, boundaries, and folds that determine how meaning appears across layers.
+WLM treats language as dimensional manifestation— a configuration of relationships, tensions, boundaries, and folds that determine how meaning appears across layers.
 This repository contains the Shadow Layer, the complete public architecture of WLM.
+It is structurally complete,
+non‑executable,
-It is structurally complete yet non‑executable, revealing the system’s dimensional framework without exposing protocol logic.
+and reveals the system’s dimensional framework without exposing protocol logic.

 What This Layer Contains
-The Shadow Layer includes:
+The Shadow Layer includes the full conceptual architecture:
 - Structure‑First Language
 - Transparent Subject Architecture
 - Folded Expression